sitbon/magg/readme.md

 ### Alternative: Run Directly from GitHub

-You can also run MAGG directly from GitHub without installing:
+You can also run Magg directly from GitHub without installing:

 ```bash
 # Run with stdio transport